polterguy/phosphorusfive/plugins/p5.lambda/README.md

   foo4:do you wish to become my friend? for-each:x:/../*/_x/*?value set:x:/+/*/innerValue?value
-    src:x:/..for-each/*/_dp?value
-  p5.web.widgets.create-literal
+    src:x:/@_dp?value
+  create-widget
     parent:content
     innerValue
 ```

-If you run the above code, through the "apps/executor" in System42, you will see that it creates 4 web widgets for you.
+If you run the above code, through the Executor in [System42](https://github.com/polterguy/system42),
+you will see that it creates 4 widgets for you.

 The two Active Events *[for-each]* and *[set]* are declared in the p5.lambda project, and as you can see in its code,
 actually simply Active Events, and nothing you cannot implement yourself, to extend the programming language if you wish.

-The third Active Event called *[p5.web.widgets.create-literal]* is declared in [p5.web](/plugins/p5.web/).
+The third Active Event called *[create-widget]* is declared in [p5.web](/plugins/p5.web/).

 What happens when you evaluate the above piece of Hyperlambda, is that *[eval]* is being invoked, with the root node's children
 of your above Hyperlambda, as the "instructions" to evaluate.
 The children nodes of this root node again, are simply references